morethanthemes/docs/docs/how-to/font-awesome.md

 - Gain flexibility to update your icon set independently.
 - Avoid usage limitations that may apply to shared or pre-configured kits.

-This configuration helps you fully personalize your website while maintaining seamless functionality of the Webmaker+ theme.